As part of our commitment to protecting renters in Vancouver, the Renter Office provides a first point of contact to:

 We're here to help you find the information you need, and support you to understand and pursue your rights as a renter.
 Keep updated on our latest developments by signing up for our newsletter.

-The Renter Office can provide information and resources to renters in Vancouver on renter-related issues in Mandarin and Cantonese through the Renter Enquiry Line.
-We hope to expand into other languages in the future.
+The Renter Office can provide information and resources to renters in Vancouver on renter-related issues in English, Cantonese, and Mandarin through the Renter Enquiry Line.

 Have a question that isn't answered above?
 Contact email@example.com